 Step 3: Using a Tap Extractor or Tap Remover

-At PM247, we understand that sometimes a tap can break in a way that requires specialist tools.
+Sometimes a tap can break in a way that requires specialist tools.
 If your tap has seized up completely or broken off, you might need a tap extractor or tap remover.
+Using these tools is really only for the more confident DIY’er.
+Let’s start with what they are:

 What is a Tap Extractor?